marciocafebabe/simplebank-javadoc/README.md

 # Simple Bank (With JavaDoc)
  Simple Java project, first time using JavaDoc.
-Practicing with Java and JavaDoc.
-To open JavaDoc, download the "doc" folder and open "index.html".
+To open the JavaDoc HTML page, download the "doc" folder and open "index.html".